-The schedule of award payments is available at www.lagcc.edu/sfs (Disbursement Dates), and also in the Enrollment Services Center (C-107).
+The schedule of award payments is available at www.lagcc.cuny.edu/financialaid (Disbursement Dates), and also in Student Financial Services (C107).

-Students must attempt 24 credits during the academic year in order to earn the full Federal Pell award.
-Therefore, enrollment status for Federal Pell will be as follows: full-time, 12 credits (or equivalent); 3/4 time, 9 through 11.5 credits (or equivalent); 1/2 time, 6 through 8.5 credits (or equivalent); and less than half time, 1.0 through 5.5 credits (or equivalent).
+Students must attempt 24 credits during the academic year in order to earn the full Federal Pell award, or take qualifying remedial courses which equal 12 or more units.
+Therefore, enrollment status for Federal Pell is as follows: full-time, 12 credits (or equivalent); 3/4 time, 9 through 11.5 credits (or equivalent); 1/2 time, 6 through 8.5 credits (or equivalent); and less than half time, 1.0 through 5.5 credits (or equivalent).
 Please see Registration Handbook for more information.